HSF/hsf.github.io/organization/_posts/2021/2021-03-04-coordination.md

 ### Event Generators

-- HL-LHC Review 2: Have been discussing the proposal from Liz and Graeme and have decided it would be good to dedicate some upcoming WG meetings to discuss the important topics - expecting to send announcement to the WG tomorrow.
+- HL-LHC Review 2: Have been discussing the proposal from Liz and Graeme and have decided it would be good to dedicate some upcoming WG meetings to discuss the important topics - expecting to send an announcement to the WG tomorrow.
 - ATLAS and CMS GEN accounting: Have updates coming soon.
 - CSBS Paper: Now accepted!